Vortex-antivortex physics in shell-shaped Bose-Einstein condensates: Vortices on a two-dimensional spherical surface

 Here, the shell topology is reflected in the logarithmic scaling of interaction energy with the angular separation of vortices, rather than with the rectilinear distance between them, which is the case in flat superfluid topologies.
 For the vortex-antivortex pair, the condensate kinetic energy decreases as $\alpha \to \pi/2$, resulting in an attractive interaction.
+In the presence of energy and angular momentum dissipation mechanisms~\cite{pethick_smith_2008}, the vortex and the antivortex will tend to relax towards $\alpha=\pi/2$, the equator.
 In the full $\alpha=\pi/2$ limit, the vortices overlap and annihilate at the equator and the flow sourced by either, and its associated kinetic energy, vanishes.
 A vortex-antivortex pair in a flat 2D superfluid experiences a similar attraction~\cite{Calderaro17,Fetter66}.

-Given this attractive interaction, we investigate whether external rotation of the system can stabilize the pair against annihilation.
+Given this attractive interaction, we investigate whether external rotation of the system can stabilize the pair against energetically relaxing towards the equator.
 For a rotating system, the total energy of vortices decreases as the system's angular momentum increases.
 Since angular momentum is maximized when the two vortices align with the rotation axis, we expect a minimum of the total vortex energy for $\alpha=0$ and sufficiently fast shell rotation.
 Heuristically, transforming the shell energy to a rotating frame with angular velocity $\Omega$, $E\to E-\Omega\langle L_z\rangle$ implies the same conclusion.

 To formalize this intuitive understanding that condensate flow on the 2D shell pulls vortices having opposite circulations closer together, but rotation pushes them apart and towards the rotation axis, we evaluate the energy associated with rotation to be